Electrostat-Lab/jSnapLoader/README.md

 - [x] Exposed the platform-dependent library `NativeDynamicLibrary` (NEW).
 - [x] Exposed the `NativeVariant` providing system properties.
 - [x] EventDispatchers: Extraction Listeners, Loading Listeners, and System Detection Listeners.
+- [x] Filesystem Failure Throwable Exceptions: binds the user API to the jSnapLoader lifecycle.
+- [x] Tight handling of memory leaks; as a result of file locator and/or file extractor failures.
+- [x] Memory logging of the stream providers' handlers using the object hash keys.
 - [ ] Extract automatically based on the application name and version.

 ### Documentation-list: